 You can’t reclaim your viewing spot if you leave the area, so grab a bite beforehand on nearby Restaurant Row or some other convenient place—but make sure you’re sufficiently nourished and hydrated for the long haul once you join the throng.

 Visit the Restroom in Advance

-There are no portable public bathrooms in the viewing area, so be sure to go before you arrive.
+There are no public bathrooms in the viewing area, so be sure to go before you arrive.